How to Fix CLS Issues: Cumulative Layout Shift Guide

 <img src="/hero-banner.jpg" alt="Hero banner" width="1200" height="600">

-<!-- Better: Modern CSS aspect-ratio approach -->
+<!-- Better: Modern CSS aspect-ratio for fluid layouts -->

 <img src="/hero-banner.jpg" alt="Hero banner"

-Step 2: Use CSS Aspect-Ratio for Responsive Containers
+2. Use CSS aspect-ratio for Responsive Containers

 /* Reserve space for video embeds */